GergelyTuri/supplyManagement/README.md

 ## Production setup

-### FastApi
+### FastApi production

 This is currently running on Google Cloud.
+[The running backend can be found here](https://elegant-tendril-245600.ue.r.appspot.com/).

-### Streamlit
+### Streamlit production

 This is currently running on Steramlit Community Cloud.
+The webapp can be found [here](https://supplymanagement-4ygoqikkk8rwjzzi4esa2h.streamlit.app/).